Armandotrsg/VolcanoSimulation/README.md

 ## Installation

 To run the code in this repository, you will need to have Matlab R2021 or higher installed.
-You can then clone the repository and run the scripts in Matlab.
+You can then clone the repository and run the [SimulacionVolcan.m](./SimulacionVolcan.m) file in Matlab.

 ## Contributors